Parenting: It's Never Easy but It Can Be Done

 “To find yourself, think for yourself.” ― Socrates

 I have seen many children make a scene if their parents do not cater to their every need; this is the worst thing every parent wants to be caught in.
 Teaching your child how to be independent will give you more time to do other things.
-Let him learn how to eat on his own, set him up together with the family during meals and he will learn his table manners by observing how everybody is.
+Let him learn how to eat on his own, set him up together with the family during meals and he will learn his table manners by observing how everybody acts.
 It might be a bit messy at first but it will be worth it because you won’t have to run around the house, cajoling them with a spoon in your hands, spilling everything before it reaches their mouth.
 I wouldn’t ever want to be tired that way.
-On your set schedule for bath time, let them prepare their own clothes, guiding them on what to wear (pajamas for bedtime, good clean clothes for church, etc) then have them take a bath by themselves, teaching them at first and then watching them do it and then voila, they are on their own.
-Teach them how to pour their own water from the pitcher when they want to drink, or to make their own beds after waking up, or how to clean their bedroom.
+On your set schedule for bath time, let them prepare their own clothes, guiding them on what to wear (pajamas for bedtime and clothes for church) then teach them how to take a bath by themselves and then before you know it they are doing it on their own.
+Show them how to pour their own water from the pitcher when they want to drink, or to make their own beds after waking up, or how to clean their bedroom.
 The more menial tasks you do for them, the more they will let you do it when it should be the other way around.
 It teaches them responsibility and accountability and becomes the groundwork for their later years.
 When it comes to tasks, you are there to help them and not do it for them.

 Setting time for yourself